artAbility

 Sessions are led by local artists and our Project Coordinator, with University of Idaho students providing a helping hand.

-Thank you to Stepping Stones, Inc. for funding this year's projects.
+Thank you to the University of Idaho ARTS Grant for funding this year's projects.

 Meet our Project Coordinator

-Areli Morfin is returning as this year's Project Coordinator.
-Originally from southern Idaho, this is her second year working with the artAbility project.
-She is looking forward to working with other trainees to provide the best possible experiences for this year’s project participants.
+Alena Ramikissoon is stepping in as this year's Project Coordinator.
+Originally from southern California, this is her second year working with the artAbility project.
+She is looking forward to working with the community to provide the project's participants with unique and expressive artistic experiences.
+Alena is also looking forward to celebrating the 10th annual artAbility Showcase.

-Areli is currently pursuing an education in urban planning.
-She is looking forward to working in a field that incorporates design in building future structures.
+She is currently pursuing an education in Child Development.
+She is looking forward to working with children with developmental disabilities.

-You can email Areli (amorfin@uidaho.edu) for information on the workshops or any other artAbility questions.
+You can email Alena (alenar@uidaho.edu) for information on the workshops or any other artAbility questions.